 To explore gender representations in First Dates.

-To recognise that ALL reality TV shows are constructed to a certain degree.
+To recognise that ALL reality TV shows are

 To consider why audiences watch reality TV.